benzrf/parthial/README.rst

 No optimizations
 ~~~~~~~~~~~~~~~~

-**Parthial is not a general-purpose interpreter.** There is no
+**Parthial is not a general-purpose interpreter.** There is no compilation or
-compilation or optimization.
-You probably shouldn't use it to run any
+optimization.
+It probably shouldn't be used to run any program that wouldn't be
-program that wouldn't be appropriate to implement as a shell script.
+appropriate, performance-wise, to implement as a shell script.

 No code reviews (yet)
 ~~~~~~~~~~~~~~~~~~~~~

-Nobody other than me (benzrf) has looked the code yet.
+Nobody other than the original author has looked the code yet.
 For now, it'd be unwise to actually expose an interpreter to the Internet at large, in case of security holes.

 No documentation (so far)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-I'll probably get around to it eventually...
+Working on it...

 No tests (for now)
 ~~~~~~~~~~~~~~~~~~